 You will drink protein shakes during the pre-op and post-op phase.
 Start tasting various protein shakes and powders and pick the ones you like.
 Remember that your taste preferences may change after surgery.
-Protein shakes and powders should meet the following criteria:
+Protein shakes, powders, and bars should meet the following criteria: